gerbenjacobs/svc/README.md

 Domain models live in the root of the project, although people have created a `models` folder before.

-The last 3 folders each contain a self-titled go file that is the entry point of their domain.
+The last 3 folders each contain a self-titled go file that is the entry point of their layer.
 For example `handler/handler.go` has the actual endpoints and the mux router, `services/services.go` and `storage/storage.go` contain the interfaces that are being used throughout the application.